Oil hits almost 14-month high after OPEC+ extends output cuts | Hellenic Shipping News Worldwide

 Goldman Sachs raised its Brent crude price forecast by $5 to $75 a barrel in the second quarter and $80 a barrel in the third quarter of this year.
 UBS raised its Brent forecast to $75 a barrel and WTI to $72 in the second half of 2021.

-Source: Reuters (Reporting by Noah Browning in London, Sonali Paul in Melbourne and Koustav Samanta in Singapore; Editing by David Goodman)
+Source: Reuters (Reporting by Noah Browning in London, Sonali Paul in Melbourne and Koustav Samanta in Singapore; Editing by David Goodman and David Evans)